nsbarr/self-therapy/content/posts/my-first-post.md

 - going on tangents
 - renaming parts

+### Limitations to the conversational medium

+Why did ChatGPT explode in popularity?
+One reason was the launch of GPT 3.5, which was a significant improvement over GPT 3.
+But another reason was that OpenAI made a massive design change.
+Previous versions of GPT were built around the paradigm of autocomplete; a user could write any text, and the interface would “complete” the text – continue some dialog, finish writing an essay, or carry out the rest of a task.
+With ChatGPT, OpenAI rolled out a simple chat interface.
+Under the hood, things were the same.
+But the experience users had was now one of a conversation; a back-and-forth with someone, or something, on the other side.

+We humans are irresistibly drawn to conversation.
+As IFS reveals, we don’t merely engage in external dialog with friends, family, and colleagues.
+Our interior worlds are also profoundly conversational, with subpersonalities engaging in relentless and often combative internal dialog.
+So, part of ChatGPT’s popularity derived from its ability to tap into our innate predisposition for conversation.
+For systems using the OpenAI API, the temptation to build a chat interface is twofold: first, because of the familiarity and affinity users have for chatting, and second, because it is the easiest and most natural way to work with the technology.

+But when it comes to inner work, the conversational medium has several drawbacks that have emerged in user testing:

+* Interruptive.
+The system only supports voice input.
+I made this design choice because I process my feelings verbally, and I knew that I would be able to stay connected with the work better if I was speaking rather than writing.
+Even so, the system involves several interruptive elements.
+First, unlike a natural conversation, the user must decide when to click Record, and when to click Send.
+As one tester said, “I’m noticing some friction with the Record button.”
+When the user does click Send, it can take up to a minute for the system to transcribe their speech and generate a response.
+Because I’m familiar with the system, I use that time to continue the inner work.
+But for testers, it was more intuitive to just look at the screen and patiently wait.
+To improve this process, we would want more of a streaming experience, in which the whole session is recorded, and the system just knows when to chime in with reflection or guidance.
+Currently, such an experience would be technically difficult to accomplish, because of cost and speed restrictions.
+But “streaming intelligence” is likely around the corner.

+* Directive.
+When someone asks you a question, you answer it.
+In this way, questions are actually a kind of implicit command.
+As a result, any question that the system acts, no matter how helpful it’s intended, constitutes a request of the user.
+Consider this exchange that a tester – we’ll call him Jason – had with the interface during his initial session:Jason: Okay, here we go.
+Start talking to begin my session.
+Yes, I guess I would treat this as a normal session.
+I suppose I had actually just finished one of my Gestalt therapy sessions and I feel a desire to process some stuff around my partner and I feel quite conflicted in whether I am clinging on to a relationship that perhaps is not actually there.
+Yeah, so let’s see where that gets me.
+System: To begin, please describe a part related to your feelings about your relationship.
+Include the part’s appearance, emotional feeling, how it feels in your body and where, what it says and its desire or goal.Jason immediately recognized this as a poor response.
+“My therapist lens already comes on.
+It's like, wow, this is a lot to go into very fast.”
+To be sure, tactical changes to the system prompt can help here; for example, the system could be instructed to “Only ask one or two questions at a time,” or “Give one or two next steps, in the form of ‘Possible places to explore are the x, or y.”But these are just band-aids on a deeper drawback to the conversational medium, which is that it is a “single-thread” interface; it doesn’t afford unobtrusive interventions like hints, recommendations, ideas, or guesses.
+Jeffrey Heer calls such nudges “a ‘search frontier’ sensitive to a user’s current focus and goals, with automated support parameterized by observations of user behavior.“

+* Deceptive.

 ### Limitations to a digital practice partner

 From the start, I set out to create an AI system that would not attempt to perform the trademark "8 Cs" of Self-energy: compassion, creativity, curiosity, confidence, courage, calm, connectedness, and clarity.
 In fact, as the system prompt shows, I explicitly instructed it not to perform empathetic speech, and instead focus on efficiency and accurate synthesis.
 As a result, the practice environment breaks down in situations that require more Self-energy than the individual currently has available.

 These situations fall into two categories, on opposite sides of a spectrum of depth.
 On the shallow side, the practice environment is not suited for beginners to IFS specifically, and to the concept of parts generally.
 It takes training and potentially a guide to take the first step of noticing that our mind consists of subpersonalities, and that these subpersonalities have beliefs, hopes, and fears that are important for us to receive.
+As one therapist who tested the system said, "I would say 75% of my clients who I've worked with for over a year, the first year is still a lot of direct access," meaning that the client's parts require the therapist's Self to move through a session.
-On the deep side, the practice environment is not suited for the deepest healing of exiles, in which another person's healing energy can be indispensable.

-Consider this snippet of work that Dick Schwartz did with a long-time client, a Vietnam war veteran who had severe anger issues.
-At this moment, the client is approaching a group of shadowy spirits surrounding the body of his deceased brother:
+On the deep side, the practice environment is not suited for the unburdening of exiles, in which another person's healing energy can be indispensable.
+To see why, consider this snippet from a session between Dick Schwartz and Tom, a long-time client and Vietnam war veteran who had come to therapy to address severe anger issues.
+At this moment, the client is approaching a group of shadowy spirits surrounding the body of his deceased brother: https://ifs-institute.com/store/253

-Schwartz: Tell them it’s you appreciate them carrying all that stuff and we really want to help them with it.
+**Dick**: Tell them that you appreciate them carrying all that stuff and we really want to help them with it.

-Client: They’re saying it’s about time, we’re tired.
+**Tom**: They’re saying it’s about time, we’re tired.

-S: Yeah, it is.
+**D:**: Yeah, it is.
 Are they still bouncing around?

-C: Almost seems like they stopped to take notice.
+**T**: Almost seems like they stopped to take notice.
 S: Can you count how many of them there are? more than 10?
 C: Absolutely.
 S: Reassure them we’re here to help them.
 We may not be able to help them all today, but we do what to help